ibnuda/fpmortals/manuscript/complete.md

   import refined.boolean.And
   import refined.collection.MaxSize
 ~~~~~~~~

-capturing the requirement that the `String` must be both non-empty and have a
-maximum size of 10 characters:

 Untuk memenuhi persyaratan bahwa `String` harus tidak kosong dan mempunyai
 panjang maksimal 10 karakter, kita bisa menulis sebagai berikut: